nikarichardson/CSCI393/dungeon/README.md

 sounds like a direction (e.g., north, south, up, down, northeast, etc.).

-These exits are uni-directional - so to connect two rooms via exits requires two entries in the database.
+The exits are uni-directional - so to connect two rooms via exits requires two entries in the database.
 For example, if room2 is east of room1, there would be a from_room = 1, to_room = 2, dir = "east" link, and most often, that would correspond to another entry in the table